Dr. Carla Abad, Doctoral Student

 Nelcida is a first year doctoral student in the developmental science program.
 She has a B.S. in psychology and a M.A. in educational psychology.
 As part of her senior capstone project, she explored potential differences in executive function in bilinguals and monolinguals.
 Nelcida’s current research interests include bilingualism, language development, executive function and working memory.

-Rosalie is a 6th year doctoral student in the developmental science program.
+Rosalie completed her doctoral degree in the developmental science program in Spring 2018.
 For her master's thesis, Rosalie studied the comprehension of spatial terms by bilingual English-Spanish speaking toddlers utilizing eye-tracking.
 Rosalie is interested in documenting and explaining individual differences in language processing efficiency for spatial words.
 For her dissertation work, Rosalie is studying when and how children develop dimensional adjectives (e.g., words like big, little, tall, short).
 She is interested in examining the order of acquisition of these words in English- and Spanish-speaking children and whether knowledge of these words relates to children's developing spatial abilities.